 Dimension Priority actions Prevention Help people sleeping rough in Lambeth to leave the streets and assist them to improve their lives.
 Support households to remain in their homes or help them to find suitable accommodation.
 Establish effective internal pathways with public authorities and partner agencies.
 Help improve the supply of and sustainability of temporary and move-on accommodation options.
-Identify and procure sustainable accommodation - including long-term need, review of temporary accommodation shared hostels and vulnerable adults pathway accommodation, changes to night shelter and Lambeth Assessment Centre safe seats - where possible Provide continuing support to rough sleepers to come off the streets - including those with No Recourse to Public Funds Future 2nd wave plan: use lessons learned on processes, procurement to support upholding the 'in for good' strategy.
-Innovation, including digital Identify and prevent future homelessness from the private rented sector - using targeted data, working with partners, employment and financial advice offer Build on the integrated housing and health approach of the Covid-19 Homelessness Response Group to ensure continued multiagency working, to provide appropriate housing, physical and mental health drug and alcohol support for homeless individuals to keep them engaged in services and prevent repeat homelessness.
+Identify and procure sustainable accommodation - including long-term need, review of temporary accommodation shared hostels and vulnerable adults pathway accommodation, changes to night shelter and Lambeth Assessment Centre safe seats - where possible Provide continuing support to rough sleepers to come off the streets - including those with No Recourse to Public Funds Future 2nd wave plan: use lessons learned on processes, procurement to support upholding the 'in for good' strategy PCN project pilot to increase early identification and prevention of Domestic Abuse by raising awareness amongst GPs, increasing GPs' confidence to recognise the signs, ask relevant questions and respond to disclosures from patients, increase GPs' ability to assess and respond to high risk cases.
+Innovation, including digital Identify and prevent future homelessness from the private rented sector - using targeted data, working with partners, employment and financial advice offer Build on the integrated housing and health approach of the Covid-19 Homelessness Response Group to ensure continued multi-agency working, to provide appropriate housing, physical and mental health drug and alcohol support for homeless individuals to keep them engaged in services and prevent repeat homelessness.
 Workforce Developing the capacity of both the homeless sector, and the health and care sector abilities to respond to the needs of people.
 Continue to tackle stigma and discrimination towards homeless people in the provision of healthcare and related services.
 Health and care staff aware of national guidance and legislation regarding access to healthcare by homeless people.
 Inequalities (ie, BAME) Undertake individual health needs assessments of people in Lambeth rough sleepers vulnerable adults pathway to inform individual health and move on plans.
 Update health needs audit of homeless and rough sleeper population in Lambeth to refresh needs assessment and inform planning Take forward development of integrated 'accommodation first' health and care offer to improve mental and physical health outcomes as part of our Mental Health and Homelessness Collaborative.

-Risks identified Description Funding Government commitment to substantive funding - future funding potentially via grant application.
+Risks identified Description Funding Supply Chain Government commitment to substantive funding - future funding potentially via grant application.
 No Recourse to Public Funds cases - no government commitment to either additional funding or changes/loosening of legislation, leaving decision with local authorities.
 Risk that this cohort may return to rough sleeping.
-Supply Chain Private rented sector (PRS) and temporary accommodation (TA) supply - supply chain interrupted, boroughs and GLAs all competing.
-Rise in LHA rates placing pressure on TA rates.
-Continued 'flow' of rough sleepers leading to 'in-fill' of decanted rooms and more need for COVID care facilities due to testing Demand and complexity Second wave and new call for everyone in Complex cohort - difficult to engage.
+Private rented sector (PRS) and temporary accommodation (TA) supply - supply chain interrupted, boroughs and GLAs all competing.
+Rise in LHA Demand and complexity rates placing pressure on TA rates.
+Continued 'flow' of rough sleepers leading to 'in-fill' of decanted rooms and more need for COVID care facilities due to testing Second wave and new call for everyone in Complex cohort - difficult to engage.
 May return to rough sleeping.
 Increased future homeless presentations due to C-19 related issues such as DA, ending of eviction suspensions, rent arrears.